klongmarch/ng-apod/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.

+## Copy ng-apod.config.ts from Google drive to config/ folder parallel to NG-APOD

+This file contains the APOD api key.
+It should not be in the repo.

 ## use environment specific angular.json for different envs

 copy the corresponding angular.json.dev (.prod) to angular.json for different environments.